Halocaridina rubra

 Halocaridina rubra, the Hawaiian red shrimp or volcano shrimp is a small red shrimp of the family Atyidae, with the common Hawaiian name ʻōpaeʻula (meaning "red shrimp").
+The species is the state shrimp of Hawaii.

 Description and distribution

 Halocaridina rubra are small red shrimp, which can also appear yellow or orange, and are rarely longer than 1.5 cm.
 They have a short and pointed rostrum, up to the end of the basal segment of the antennular peduncle.
 It is dorsoventrally depressed, being broadly triangular in dorsal view and narrow in lateral view.
 It does not have teeth or spines.

 They are typically found in brackish water pools near the sea shore, sometimes in large numbers.
 Such pools are referred to as anchialine pools (from the Greek anchialos = near the sea).
 They have also been found in caverns in the coral plains near the seashore and wells close to the ocean.
 Halocaridina rubra is endemic to the Hawaiian Islands, and most commonly found in anchialine pools in fresh lava substrates on Hawaiʻi and Maui Island; it has also been found in limestone karst pools and hypogeal habitats in limestone on older islands, such as Oʻahu.
 Its habitat is unique and sparsely represented on five of the eight high Hawaiian Islands (Maui, Kahoʻolawe, Oʻahu, Molokaʻi and Hawaiʻi).